goto99/mdbToGdb/README.md

 # Requirements
 Python 2.7.14, arcpy from ArcMap 10.6

+In python3.6 (ArcPro), arcpy cannot list the datasets in personal geodabase(*.mdb) files.

 # Usage
 Change the directory of mdb files in inws, the directory for gdb files in outws.